PhysicalBit7/notes/docs/computer-networks/Chapter3.md

 # TCP connections
-TCP is said to be connection-oriented because before one application process can begin to send data to another, the two processes must first "handshake" with each other-that is, they must send some preliminary segments to each other to establish the parameters of the ensuing data transfer.
-As part of this connection establishment, both sides of the connection will initialize many TCP stat variables associated with the TCP connection
+TCP is said to be connection-oriented because before one application process can begin to send data to another, the two processes must first "handshake" with each other, that is, they must send some preliminary segments to each other to establish the parameters of the ensuing data transfer.
+As part of this connection establishment, both sides of the connection will initialize many TCP state variables associated with the TCP connection

 TCP provides a full-duplex service and is also always point-to-point(between a single sender and receiver). _Multicast cannot work with TCP_.

 ### A TCP connection is established with...
 {: .no_toc}
 - A client application lets the client transport layer know that it wants to establish a connection to a process in the server.
-This is done by issuing where serverName is the name of the server and serverPort is the process running on the server
+This is done by issuing the following, where serverName is the name of the server and serverPort is the process running on the server

 ```python
 clientSocket.connect((serverName, serverPort))